PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Sistah-request@hamp.hampshire.edu

 Black lesbians network.
-You must send information to the above
+You must send information to the above address

 asking to be a subscriber.